dianakaal/coding-practice-2024/Readme.md

 Your API requests from the React app will be proxied to the backend on localhost:8000 as needed.

-Watch the terminal for errors and the browser's inspector for erros.
+Watch the terminal for errors or the browser's inspector for erros.